poseidon-framework/poseidon-framework.github.io/qjanno.md

 '-------------'----------'-------------------'
 ```

 This summary also includes the artificial, structurally cleaned table names assigned by `qjanno` before writing to the SQLite database.
 Often we can not simply use the file names as table names, because SQLite has strict naming requirements.
-File names or relative paths are generally invalid as table names and need to be replaced with a tidy string.
+File names or relative paths are generally invalid as table names and therefore need to be replaced with an adjusted string.
 These artificially generated names are mostly irrelevant from a user perspective -- except a query involves multiple files, e.g. in a `JOIN` operation.
 See below for an example.

 ### Query examples

-The following examples show some of the functionality of the SQLite query language available through qjanno.
+The following examples show some of the functionality of the SQLite query language available through `qjanno`.
 See the [SQLite syntax documentation](https://www.sqlite.org/lang.html) for more details.
-They were prepared and tested in a clone of the Poseidon community archive.
+The examples were prepared and tested in a clone of the Poseidon community archive.

 **Sub-setting with `WHERE`**

-Get all individuals (rows) in two Poseidon packages where UDG is set to 'minus'.
+Get all individuals/samples (.janno rows) in two Poseidon packages where UDG is set to 'minus'.
+That means the underlying aDNA libraries were subjected to a lab protocol without UDG (USER enzyme) treatment before sequencing.

 ```default
 $ qjanno " \